 We seek to minimise our consumption of energy by utilising low energy lighting across the entire site with LED light bulbs in our lodges, as well as facilities such as the Terrace Restaurant.
 Lights are also controlled by movement or light sensors wherever practical.

 All our lodges are well-insulated, and our Scandinavian lodges have skylight windows to bring natural light into the upstairs rooms that would otherwise require increased artificial lighting and ventilation.
 Water consumption is kept to a minimum and is recycled at Feadon Wildlife Centre where possible.
-Our Residence Eco Lodges boast water reduction equipment on the kitchen taps to reduce water wastage by reducing the amount of water consumed.
+Our Luxury Eco Lodges boast water reduction equipment on the kitchen taps to reduce water wastage by reducing the amount of water consumed.

 Our lodges have been constructed using eco-friendly materials and the grounds around each lodge have been planted with shrubs, bee and butterfly-friendly flowers and local plants that work best with the environment.